obiuniq: dereplicate sequence data sets

 groups identical sequences together and replaces each group with a

-single representative, recording the total number of original occurrences as an abundance
+recording the total number of original occurrences as an abundance count.

-count.
-Dereplication is a standard first step in amplicon sequencing workflows: a typical
+Dereplication is a standard first step in amplicon sequencing workflows.
+A typical

 fastq